 Some base attributes imply a direction and thus do not allow either of the direction attributes.
-The error base attributes, errno and get\last\error (see page E-20), imply the out direction attribute.
-The descriptor base attributes (see page E-17), two of the pointer base attributes, pointer\address and pointer\length (see page E-15), and the string length base attributes (see page E-14) imply the in direction attribute.
+The error base attributes (on page 111), errno and get\last\error, imply the out direction attribute.
+The descriptor base attributes (on page 108), two of the pointer base attributes (on page 107), pointer\address and pointer\length, and the string length base attributes (on page 106) imply the in direction attribute.